Margaret I of Denmark: Regency

-Her first act after her father's death in 1375 was to procure the election of her infant son Olaf as king of Denmark, despite the claims of her elder sister Ingeborg's husband Duke Henry III of Mecklenburg and their son Albert.
+Her first act after her father's death in 1375 was to procure the election of her infant son Olaf as king of Denmark, despite the claims of her elder sister Ingeborg's husband Henry III, Duke of Mecklenburg, and their son Albert.
 Margaret insisted that Olaf be proclaimed rightful heir of Sweden, among his other titles.
 He was too young to rule in his own right, and Margaret proved herself a competent and shrewd ruler in the years that followed.
 On the death of Haakon in 1380, Olaf succeeded him as King of Norway.
-Olaf died suddenly in 1387, aged 17, and Margaret, who had ruled both kingdoms in his name, was chosen Regent of Norway and Denmark in the following year.
+Olaf died suddenly in 1387, aged 16, and Margaret, who had ruled both kingdoms in his name, was chosen Regent of Norway and Denmark in the following year.
 She had already proven her keen statesmanship by recovering possession of Schleswig from the Holstein-Rendsburg Counts.
 The Counts had held it for more than a generation and received it back as a fief by the Compact of Nyborg in 1386, but under such stringent conditions that the Danish Crown received all the advantages of the arrangement.
 By this compact, the often rebellious Jutish nobility lost the support they had previously enjoyed in Schleswig and Holstein.
 Margaret, free from fear of domestic sedition, could now give her undivided attention to Sweden, where mutinous nobles, led by Birger (son of Bridget and brother of Martha), were already in arms against their unpopular King Albert.
 Several of the powerful nobles wrote to Margaret that if she would help rid Sweden of Albert, she would become their regent.
 She quickly gathered an army and invaded Sweden.